 Schedule: Tuesday & Thursday, 2:00 pm – 3:15 pm in MR117

-Course description: Historical background, special relativity, elementary quantum theory, application to one-electron atoms, atomic shell structure and periodic table, elementary nuclear physics and particle physics, semiconductor devices and quantum technologies.
+Course description: Historical background, special relativity, elementary quantum theory, application to one-electron atoms, atomic shell structure and periodic table; nuclear physics and quantum technologies.

 Homework: Problems will be posted on Blackboard - Biweekly